 The subject of anthropology is vast.
 It has everything related to humans, past and present, far and near.
-Other sciences and disciplines study one or the other aspect of a human being like physiologists study biological aspects of human, sociologists study social aspect of humans and so on.
+Other sciences and disciplines study one or the other aspect of a human being like physiologists studying the biological aspects of humans, sociologists studying the social aspects of humans and so on.
 Anthropologists are interested in all aspects of a human being.
 That is why anthropology is defined as the science of man in totality as explained in the topic- Introduction to Anthropology in one of my articles.
 Obviously, it is almost impossible for a single anthropologist to study and investigate personally every aspect of man.
 So the division of anthropology into various branches and subfields is required to make it easy for everyone.
-This division can overlap and are not always be seen by scholars as distinct.
+This division can overlap and is not always seen by scholars as distinct.

 At present, there are four branches of anthropology –

 - Archaeological Anthropology

 Physical anthropology also known as Biological Anthropology is the study of the nature of the human organism.
 It deals with the evolution of man and their living and fossils relatives.
 Through the study of fossils discovered and observation of living primates, the physical anthropologist tries to trace the ancestry of the human species to understand the origin and development of man with time and space.
 They reveal every biological aspect of humans.
 The study population genetics.
 They try to explain similarities and dissimilarities between Primates and Humans.

 Another important concern of Physical anthropology is the study of human variation.
 We, humans, belong to the same species i.e. homo sapiens but we differ from each other in many ways.
 We all look alike physically.
 This is what physical anthropology deals with.

 In short physical anthropology falls into two main fields: The study of man as a product of an evolutionary process and the study and analysis of human populations.